tmssngr/tinyC/lsra.md

 t0: ..............w=x=r.......
 [14, 18); usages: 14w, 16x, 18r  r1
 ```

-As there is no pending interval any more, we can remove all remaining active intervals to the done list.
+As there is no pending interval any more, we can move all remaining active intervals to the done list.
 ```
     0 2 4 6 8 0 2 4 6 8 0 2 4
 done: